mendix/docs/content/en/docs/refguide/version-control/version-control-troubleshooting/troubleshoot-team-server-issues.md

 ## 1 Introduction

 Mendix Studio Pro needs to connect to the Team Server, where all your apps are stored.
-Team server is a version control server.
+Team Server is a version control server.
 Currently, SVN is the default version control system for the Team Server, but you can choose to use Git.
 In the future, Git will become the default system.
-This document describes which permissions and settings are required to connect to the Team Server.
+This document describes permissions and settings  required to connect to the Team Server.

 ## 2 Troubleshooting Team Server App Network Settings

-Being unable to download the Team Server app can indicate that the security configuration of your company network is blocking access to `https://home.mendix.com` and the teamserver itself
+Being unable to download the Team Server app can indicate that the security configuration of your company network is blocking access to `https://home.mendix.com` and the Team Server itself.
 - `https://git.api.mendix.com/` for Git based apps.
 - `https://teamserver.sprintr.com/` for SVN based apps.

-Mendix Studio Pro uses the HTTPS (TCP) to communicate with Team Server.
+Mendix Studio Pro uses the HTTPS (TCP) to communicate with the Team Server.
 To access the Team Server from Studio Pro, the network at your location needs the following settings:

 * The HTTPS port (TCP 443) needs to be open
 * The HTTP port (TCP 80) needs to be open

-And if you use SVN for version control you also need:
+If you use SVN for version control you also need the following:

 * WebDAV (verbs within the HTTP protocol) needs to be enabled on any proxy server

 Mendix Studio Pro connects to `https://teamserver.sprintr.com/` and with the domains shown in the diagram below over HTTPS on port 443.
 These domains should be added to the firewall white list: